Tanjong Katong Secondary School: History

 The school was first opened in 1956 as Tanjong Katong Secondary Technical School, accepting boys only.
 In 1969, the school began to take in female students, and in 1970, new centralised workshops, science laboratories and classrooms were constructed.
 By 1979, the number of students had risen to 5,000.

 The school was renamed Tanjong Katong Secondary School in 1993, and in 1996 the school acquired the premises of the neighbouring Tanjong Katong Girls' School.
 Two years later, the school moved to its new premises at 130 Haig Road, which is about 550 metres away from its old location.

 The following year, TKSS was one of the pioneering schools to be awarded the Sustained Achievement Award when the award was first introduced.
 The opening ceremony of the new campus was held in 2000.
 The school became one of the Top 20 Value-Added schools in 2001.
 In 2003, it was presented with the Sustained Achievement Award for Value-Added.
 In 2004, the school achieved a 98% distinction rate for Chemistry in the Singapore-Cambridge GCE Ordinary Level examinations.

 In 2004, the school was accorded Autonomous status.
 Following the new status came the School Distinction Award; the school was one of the pioneer 12 schools to be given the award.
 Another addition that year was the presentation of Singapore Quality Class status in recognition of the efficient organisation of the school.
 The academic curriculum in the school was recognised when it received the Best Practice Award for Teaching and Learning.
 Other areas were recognised with the achievements of Sustained Achievement Awards for Physical Fitness, Uniformed Groups and Value-Added.
 As a result, TKSS is prominently known throughout Singapore for its excellent curriculum.

 TKSS was presented the School Excellence Award in 2007 and 2011, making it one of eight schools to receive the honour.

 Culture

 Crest

 Scientist and artist Leonardo da Vinci is featured on the school crest depicting an 'all-round' education.
 The bird and the flying machine on the crest represent a desire to go beyond the realms of ordinary education.

 Houses

-The five houses, named after Albert Einstein, Leonardo da Vinci, Aristotle, Rabindranath Tagore, and Ernest Rutherford, are represented by the colours red, purple, blue and yellow respectively.
+The four houses, named after Albert Einstein, Leonardo da Vinci, Rabindranath Tagore, and Ernest Rutherford, are represented by the colours red, purple, blue and yellow respectively.

 Year 1 students are sorted into houses by class.
 The results from inter-house sports and academic competitions are summed up in a yearly points system.
 House allocations used to be student-based, instead of class-based.
 However, since 2020, there are no longer houses in TK.